 Your stress test results can help your doctor figure out whether coronary artery disease (CAD) is producing blockages in the coronary arteries that supply blood to the heart muscle.
 If a partial blockage is present, the heart muscle may still get all the blood it needs when you are resting, but not while under stress (during exercise).

-Because exercise raises adrenaline levels, stress tests can also detect certain cardiovascular arrhythmias and help measure how well your heart works, also known as its the "functional capacity."
+Because exercise raises adrenaline levels, stress tests can also detect certain cardiology arrhythmias and help measure how well your heart works, also known as its the "functional capacity."

 During the test, you will walk on a treadmill or ride a stationary exercise bike while connected to an electrocardiogram (ECG).
 The ECG will be attached to your chest with leads (wires) and a blood pressure cuff will be placed on your arm.
 A sensor may be placed on your finger to measure the amount of oxygen in your blood.